azantop/host_allocator/README.md

 ```
   std::vector< float, cuda_host_allocator< float >> numbers( 10 );
 ```
 to define your std::vector.
-The memory of the std::vector will then be allocated with cudaMallocHost.
+The memory of the std::vector will then be allocated with cudaMallocHost() and will transfer faster when using cudaMemcpy().
 Both the .allocate() and .deallocate() member functions of the cuda_host_allocator class throw a std::bad_alloc when the allocation fails.